Sharafaddin0/Pizza-Sales-Data-Analysis/README.md

 enable us to identify the underperforming or less popular pizza options

 ------------------------------------------------------------------------------------------------------------------------------
-The Dashboard given below contains the answers to these trends:
+The Dashboard that I created below contains the answers to these trends:

 ![dashboard](https://github.com/user-attachments/assets/e1bf8cd8-a81f-45e8-9ad2-029e89f5657f)